Can there really be joy and happiness again after experiencing horrific loss?

 Here is the fact: When I experience loss, I need to grieve.
 Grieving deeply, with feelings of helplessness and hopelessness, are NORMAL, and HEALTHY.

 When I give myself permission to have all those deep grief emotions, I am actually on a healthier road to finding joy again in living.

 FACT TO REMEMBER: Grievers do not need to be fixed – they need to grieve.

 #2 – We must not grieve all alone, all the time.

 Most grievers we know share that they often feel alone.
-They have horrific loss, and cannot even visualize ever feeling good again.
+They have a horrific loss and cannot even visualize ever feeling good again.
 Their life has ‘stopped’ as they knew it.
-But everyone else around them are living normally.
+But everyone else around them is living normally.
 “Life goes on for everyone, but not for me.”

 This realization often contributes to grievers buying into the myth that they simply need to grieve alone, all the time.
 Others do not really get it, etc.